xitrum-framework/xitrum-doc/guide/dev.rst

 ``sbt/sbt "~compile"``, or it will complain "no such user or named directory: compile".

 Currently routes are not reloaded, even in development mode with JRebel.

+To use JRebel in Eclipse, see `this tutorial <http://zeroturnaround.com/software/jrebel/eclipse-jrebel-tutorial/>`_.